My Immortal (song): Music video

-A music video directed by David Mould was filmed entirely in black-and-white in Plaça de Sant Felip Neri, Gothic Quarter, Barcelona.
+The music video, directed by David Mould, was filmed in black-and-white in Plaça de Sant Felip Neri, Gothic Quarter, Barcelona, on October 10, 2003.
 Lee said they filmed it in an "old area of town", with some of footage from a "scenic point, and there was a rooftop where you could see Barcelona below."

 Lee said the video "is all about separation" and she wanted it "to depict real human sadness."
 The video was filmed two weeks before Moody's departure from the band.
 Lee admitted that the video's visuals were conspicuous in retrospect but the similarities between that and Moody's departure was coincidental.

 According to Jon Wiederhorn from MTV News, the shots of the video are "evocative and artistic, resembling a cross between a foreign film and a Chanel advertisement."
 Joe D'Angelo of MTV News said that Lee's disconnection in the video shows a "distressed and emotionally wrought heroine."
 Rob Sheffield of Rolling Stone praised the video saying that Lee looked like a "teen-misery titan" and that she "tiptoed through a marble castle of pain".
 The music video received an MTV Video Music Award nomination for Best Rock Video at the 2004 MTV Video Music Awards.

+The video broke the one billion view milestone on October 2, 2024.